 Red Bird of Paradise

 Red bird of paradise (Caesalpinia pulcherrima) is a large, exotic-looking shrub with dramatic, vibrant flowers.
-It flowers just before the monsoon kicks in, giving a splash of color just when many plants are taking a break from producing flowers.
+It flowers just as the monsoon kicks in, giving a splash of color just when many plants are taking a break from producing flowers.
 This West Indies native has naturalized in the desert southwest.

-Texas Olive
+Texas Olive (native)

 Texas olive (Cordia boissieri) is native to Texas, but it’s not related to olive trees.
 It can be grown as either a large evergreen shrub or small tree, depending on how it’s pruned.
 It has large, leathery leaves and big, white ruffled flowers.
 After it blooms, it produces non-edible seeds that look somewhat like olives.

-Texas Ranger
+Texas Ranger (native)

-Yellow Bells
+Yellow Bells (native)

 Yellow bells (Tecoma stans) is an exceptionally attractive shrub with large clusters of yellow flowers and bright green leaves.
 While it may look tropical, it’s native to the desert southwest.
 It’s not uncommon to see yellow bells thriving in parking lots, looking fresh and cheerful in spite of neglect.